jeremenichelli/personal-site/posts/2020-05-12-a-progressive-search-experience-in-next.md

 `getInitialProps` receives a `context` argument, this object holds a collection of properties including the query section of the URL, which here contains the information from the form submitted by the user.

-We use `search` value of the query to request data from another service and return an object with the result, [Next](//nextjs.org) passes this object to the page component as props.
+We use the `search` value of the query to request data from another service and return an object with the result, [Next](//nextjs.org) passes this object to the page component as props.

 _As an example, we use the_ [_Open Movie Database API_](//www.omdbapi.com/) _service._